 To view the final UWMP, click on the link below.

 The NID Board of Directors approved its 2020 Agricultural Water Management Plan (AWMP) on April 14, 2021, and it has been submitted to the State’s Department of Water Resources.

-The report, available for review below, includes information about NID’s roughly 5,600 agricultural customers such as past water usage, conservation efforts, and other management elements.
+The report includes information about NID’s roughly 5,600 agricultural customers such as past water usage, conservation efforts, and other management elements.